STITCH YOURSELF HAPPY

 Where is Lizzie?

 You can book Lizzie for talks about her time on the Great British Sewing Bee.
-Email to ask about her availability.
 If you would like to book a tailor-made stitching session with Lizzie for yourself or you and a few friends drop her a line to find out more.

 For the love of stitching